0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 These reductions come at the expense of workers, and the costs are borne by workers in terms of both time and money.
 The ideological goal of these actions is twofold: shift the burden of reproductive time onto workers by eliminating services and shifting them to the private domain while corporations capture increasing profits by decreasing operational costs.

 <span className="note"><small>I chose to use Debordian term 'Lived time' because it has the connotation of actually living.
-Other have used the Greek word 'kairos' to describe such moments.
-Odell 2023.</small>**Lived time**</span>
+Other have used the Greek word 'kairos' to describe such moments, see Odell 2023.</small>**Lived time**</span>
 is the freest, most fun, most creative modes of time experienced.[^debord1] Lived time is the **Kairos**[^odell2]--those nonlinear and qualitative moments that dynamically stretch and contract with our emotions, engage all our senses, and requires full participation.
 Lived time are those